cl8au/microbatcher/README.md

 ### Test coverage

 You can run `make cov-html` to generate the html version of code coverage and `open cover.html` in order to browse the details.
+I have also committed the cover.html just to show the coverage.
+Please ignore `playground` folder since this is just for manual tests locally.